puniverse/pulsar/docs/index.md

 ### Behaviors

 Erlang's designers have realized that many actors follow some common patterns - like an actor that receives requests for work and then sends back a result to the requester.
-They've turned those patterns into actor templates, called behaviors, in order to save poeple work and avoid some common errors.
+They've turned those patterns into actor templates, called behaviors, in order to save people work and avoid some common errors.
 Some of these behaviors have been ported to Pulsar.

 Behaviors have two sides.
 One is the provider side, and is modeled in Pulsar as a protocols.
 You implement the protocol, and Pulsar provides the full actor implementation that uses your protocol.
 The other is the consumer side -- functions used by other actors to access the functionality provided by the behavior.